Researching the history of a unit

 However, it will provide little information on where individuals served, the type of activities in which they were engaged, or which battles they participated in.
 The following resources will help provide some of these details.

-The Memorial's website has brief unit profiles.
-Each includes a short history of the unit, details of its casualties, decorations, battle honours, commanding officers, and, in the case of technical units, the specifications of the equipment it used.
-Within each profile you are able to search the Memorial's collections for items relating to the unit: photographs, works of art, film and sound recordings, personal records, and relics.
+The Memorial's website has brief unit profiles that can include a short history of the unit, details of its casualties, decorations, battle honours, commanding officers, and, in the case of technical units, the specifications of the equipment it used.
+Search units.

 Australian Army war diaries